bjq6/Cs3110-a6-OCamlry/README.txt

 to buy units from buildings that he/she currently owns.

 Ocamlry features 3 types of units, they are as follows:
+  Infantry  - represented by a triangle.
+Infantry units are the only ones
+              allowed to capture the enemies building.
+              This unit cost 200, has 100hp and a max_movement of 3
-  Infantry  - represented by a triangle (weakest, able to capture buildings) Ocamlry   - represented by a square
+  Ocamlry   - represented by a square
+              It costs 500 to buy this unit and has 150 hp with a maximum movemenet of 5 tiles per turn
-  Tank      - represented by a circle (strongest unit in game)
+  Tank      - represented by a circle.
+              Strongest unit in the game.
+This unit costs 1000, has hp of 250 ,and has max movemement of 4 tiles per turn

 On the player's turn, he/she will be able to run the following instruction